Magnus Carlsen: Notable games

-Other business endeavours
+Business endeavours

 Carlsen modelled for G-Star Raw's Fall/Winter 2010 advertising campaign along with American actress Liv Tyler.
 The campaign was shot by Dutch film director and photographer Anton Corbijn.
 The campaign was coordinated with the RAW World Chess Challenge in New York, an event in which Carlsen played an online team of global chess players, who voted on moves suggested by Maxime Vachier-Lagrave, Hikaru Nakamura and Judit Polgár.
 Carlsen, playing white, won in 43 moves.
 In February 2014, he appeared in G-Star Raw's Spring/Summer 2014 campaign along with actress and model Lily Cole.

 Film director J. J. Abrams offered Carlsen a role in the movie Star Trek Into Darkness as "a chess player from the future", but Carlsen was unable to get a work permit in time for shooting.
 In 2012, Carlsen was featured in a 60 Minutes segment and appeared as a guest on The Colbert Report.
 He was also interviewed by Rainn Wilson for SoulPancake in 2013.

 As of 2012, Carlsen is the only active chess professional with a full-time manager; Espen Agdestein, a FIDE Master and brother of Carlsen's former trainer Simen Agdestein, began working as an agent for Carlsen in late 2008.
 Agdestein's work consisted initially of finding sponsors and negotiating media contacts but, since 2011, he has taken over management tasks formerly performed by Carlsen's father Henrik.
 According to The New York Times, Carlsen earned US$1.2 million in 2012, the bulk of which was from sponsorships.

 In August 2013, Carlsen became an ambassador for Nordic Semiconductor, and in November was selected as one of the "sexiest men of 2013" by Cosmopolitan.
 In 2017, Carlsen made a special guest appearance on The Simpsons in an episode where Homer's chess history is revealed.
 In 2020, Carlsen announced that he had signed a two-year sponsorship deal with gambling company Unibet to act as a "global ambassador".
 Unibet parent company Kindred Group is also a sponsor of Offerspill Chess Club.
 Offerspill was founded by Carlsen in 2019 after the Norwegian Chess Federation turned down Kindred's sponsorship offer.
 It is now Norway's largest chess club; Carlsen is its current chairman.
 In April 2022, the Kindred Group (through Unibet) extended its partnership with Carlsen for another two years, and also extended its sponsorship of Offerspill.

+In December 2024, Carlsen became the official chess ambassador for the Esports World Cup, an esports tournament series that takes place in Saudi Arabia, as part of the introduction of chess in the 2025 edition.